neha-julka/serverless-test-samples/typescript-test-samples/apigw-lambda-sqs-sns-datadog/README.md

 2. Choose `APM Monitor`
 3. Find our service:
 4. Create a new error monitor:

 ![](./images/monitor.png)

 5. We're done!
-Now we'll be alerted if there is a problem with our service!
+Now, we'll be alerted if there is a problem with our service!